youtube/cobalt/cobalt/site/docs/reference/starboard/modules/configuration.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: configuration.h"
+# Starboard Module Reference: configuration.h
----

 Provides a description of the current platform in lurid detail so that common code never needs to actually know what the current operating system and